Gary Taubes: Diet advocacy

 Taubes gained prominence in the low-carb diet debate following the publication of his 2002 New York Times Magazine piece "What if It's All Been a Big Fat Lie?".
 The article, which questioned the efficacy and health benefits of low-fat diets, was seen as defending the Atkins diet against the medical establishment, and it became extremely controversial.
 Some scholars interviewed for the article complained that Taubes misinterpreted their words or treated them out of context.
 Taubes himself stated: "[E]ven though I knew the article would be the most controversial article the Times Magazine ran all year, [the reaction] still shocked me."
 The Center for Science in the Public Interest published a rebuttal to the Times article in its November 2002 newsletter.
 Cardiologist John W. Farquhar commented that "Gary Taubes tricked us all into coming across as supporters of the Atkins diet."

 Taubes is an advocate of eating beef.
 Beef industry leader Amanda Radke has written in Beef Daily that "Today's best beef advocates wear a variety of hats [...] like Nina Teicholz or Gary Taubes who turn against conventional health advice to promote diets rich in animal fats and proteins".
+In a 2024 interview, Taubes stated he could "have a heart attack tomorrow, which is possible the way I eat, and which, God knows, I keep expecting".